 Warning: mb_stripos() [function.mb-stripos]: Offset not contained in string in /var/www/grammarhow.com/public_html/wp-content/plugins/ezoic-integration/includes/include-functions.php on line 111

-Today, I want to talk about one of the coolest phrases in the English language.
+Today, I want to talk about one of the coolest phrases in the English language: Stare into the abyss.

 “Stare into the Abyss” is from the quote by Nietzsche: “He who fights with monsters should be careful lest he thereby become a monster.
 And if thou gaze long into an abyss, the abyss will also gaze into thee.”
 It means if you contemplate evil too much, you will become evil yourself.

 In this article, I want to take a look at where it comes from, whether it’s good advice, what an abyss is and where the words within are from.